Spiderpig86/Cirrus/README.md

 For CDNs, it is recommended to attach a specific versions to the URLs to avoid unexpected updates to maintain consistency in your project.

+**Please do not reference the `dist` folder artifacts directly as these are subject to change at any time.**

 ##### Unpkg
 ```html
 <link rel="stylesheet" href="https://unpkg.com/cirrus-ui">